Antfood/crawler/README.md

         ./build.sh --build

-will re-build make files.
+Re-builds make files.
+You should run this the first time you clone this project.

-        ./build.sh -- run
+        ./build.sh --run

-will compile and run the binary.
+Compile and run the binary.

         ./build.sh --release

-will compile and copy the binary to the root of the `Dropbox (Antfood, LLC)`.
+Compiles and copy the binary to the root of the `Dropbox (Antfood, LLC)`.